Benzylpiperazine: Toxic effects

 As with most sympathomimetic stimulants, significant side effects are associated with BZP use.
 It reportedly produces insomnia and a mild to severe hangover after the drug effect wears off.
 The majority of the toxic effects information came from a 2005 study that recorded all presentations associated with party pill use at the Emergency Department of Christchurch Hospital, New Zealand.
 Fourteen toxic seizures were recorded in two patients with life-threatening toxicity with status epilepticus and severe respiratory and metabolic acidosis.
 The results of this study and others like it showed that BZP can cause unpredictable and serious toxicity in some individuals, but the data and dosage collection were reliant on self reporting by drug users, which may result in under-reporting (or over-reporting), and there were complicating factors like the frequent presence of alcohol and other drugs.

 The major side effects include dilated pupils, blurred vision, dryness of the mouth, extreme alertness, pruritus, confusion, agitation, tremor, extrapyramidal symptoms (dystonia, akathisia), headache, dizziness, anxiety, insomnia, vomiting, chest pain, hallucinations, paresthesia, tachycardia, hypertension, palpitations, collapse, hyperventilation, sweating, hyperthermia and problems with urine retention.
 The more severe toxic effects include psychosis or adverse psychiatric events, renal toxicity, respiratory failure, hyperthermia, serotonin syndrome, rhabdomyolysis and seizure.
 Blood benzylpiperazine concentrations have been measured either to confirm clinical intoxication or as part of a medicolegal death investigation.

 Risk of fatality

 Ingestion of piperazine derivatives alone rarely causes death.
 A retrospective study carried out at an Auckland emergency department found that BZP presentations only made a minor contribution to their overdose database, with most cases not producing any significant toxicity.
 One death has been attributed to ingestion of BZP alone; in this case its blood concentration was measured to be 8 mg/L.

 Combined with alcohol or other illicit drugs, such as TFMPP and MDMA, multiple deaths have been reported.
 A combination of BZP and MDMA ingested by a 23-year-old DJ nearly resulted in death.
 He was put into an induced coma, and later recovered.
-In another case in Zurich in 2001, a 23-year-old who had taken BZP and MDMA died from a massive cerebral edema 57 hours after hospital admission.
+In another case in Zürich in 2001, a 23-year-old who had taken BZP and MDMA died from a massive cerebral edema 57 hours after hospital admission.